Field Sales vs. Direct Sales: How to Structure Your Sales Team

 What do field sales reps do?

-The role of a field sales rep is to have face-to-face interactions with prospects and customers.
+The role of a field sales rep is to interact face-to-face with prospects and customers.
 Field sales reps are generally used for business-to-business (B2B) and wholesale organizations' products and services.
-Leads generally come from prospects that contact the company or from contracts with businesses.
+Leads generally come from prospects who contact the company or from contracts with businesses.
 In-person visual methods such as samples, demonstrations, and displays enhance the buying experience for the customer, making it more personal.
 Field sales processes rely strongly on relationship-building and long-term contracts.

 What do direct sales reps do?